-Syllabus: The aim of this course is to provide students with sound mathematical and

-12.2 ECP MODULE CONTENT: ND (ECP): BIOTECHNOLOGY AND ND (ECP): FOOD TECHNOLOGY understanding of biotechnological themes, such as broad principles of biotechnology, knowledge of the latest developments in the field of biotechnology as well as its applications in industry both globally and locally.
+Syllabus: The aim of this course is to facilitate the development of a well-grounded understanding of biotechnological themes, such as broad principles of biotechnology, knowledge of the latest developments in the field of biotechnology as well as its applications in industry both globally and locally.
 In this course the student will be introduced to the multidisciplinary nature of biotechnology and the many fields that biotechnology impacts.